Self-Drive in Tokyo: 12 Things to Do That Are Under An Hour Away by Car!

 Image credit: ©Sotsu

 A good place to start your Tokyo sightseeing would definitely be Odaiba, a manmade island packed full of shopping and leisure opportunities.
 You’ll even find the famous larger-than-life Gundam statue here!
-It comes alive with a dazzling light display at night, and really leaves an impression on you right from first glance with its awe-inspiring scale.
+It comes alive with a dazzling light display at night, and leaves an impression on you right from first glance with its awe-inspiring scale.

 Statue of Liberty, Odaiba